ibrsam/ibrsam/README.md

   * Master Student at the Interdisciplinary Center for Advanced Materials Simulations (ICAMS), Bochum, Germany.
   * Researcher at Max-Planck Institut für Eisenforchung, Düsseldorf, Germany.

 I work on the design of materials based on the quantum and atomistic simulations.
-I mainly develop software for automating atomistic simulation protocols and use various methods to analyse these simulations.